Yolgie/wsl-monitor/README.md

 To modify the application:

 - Specify your WSL distribution name as a command-line argument (as shown in the "Running the Application" section)
-- Modify the output file location by changing the `OUTPUT_FILE` constant in `WslMonitor.java`
+- Modify the output file location by changing the `OUTPUT_FILE` constant in `WslMonitor.kt`